darioab2003/dat250/assigment7/expass7.md

-# Building you own dockerized application
+# Building your own dockerized application

 In this task, we aimed to containerize our Spring Boot application from Assignment 3.
 The goal was to package the application into a Docker image, making it easier to distribute and run.